himanshuthesingh/eco-sim/README.md

 ## 3. City Saver

 City Saver is a fun oriented game.
-Where the player will be flying a supply helicopter through incoming air traffic.
+Where the player will be flying a supply helicopter through natural obstacles and collect different supplies for the betterment of the city.

-Overcoming the obstacles will score 1 point per obstacle while crashing the helicopter would result in Game Over.
+Collecting each supply will score 1 point and crashing the helicopter would result in Game Over.

 The essence of this game is to teach children about Sustainability Development Goals by providing them with different objectives at the start of each game.